SepidehHayati/Other-Projects/Personal Projects/Readme.md

     * Full Load: Truncate and insert, Update and insert (Upsert), Drop-Create-Insert
     * Incremental Load: Upsert, Append, Merge(Update, Insert, Delete)
 - Slowly Changing Dimention (SCD)
-    * SDC 0: No Historization
+    * SDC 0: No Historization (we are no going to update anything)
-    * SCD 1: Overwrite
+    * SCD 1: Overwrite (we are updating the records with the new information from resources by overwriting the old value; Upsert: Update + Insert and we losse history)
-    * SCD 2: Historization
+    * SCD 2: Historization (we insert new recorde without deleting and overwriting the old data)
+## What is ETL?
+For this project we will do:
+Extraction:
+- Pull Extraction
+- Full Extraction
+- File Parding
+Transformation:
+- All Types of Transformation
+Load:
+- Batch Processing
+- Full Load (Truncate and Insert)
+- SCD 1

 **Project requirements:**